 Where you need to claim for the death of a loved one in a fatal military accident, the time limit is usually 3 years from the date of death.

 For claims on behalf of someone who has been left without the mental capacity to make a claim (e.g. following a serious brain injury), there is usually no time limit to claim.

 Funding for military injury compensation claims

 We are able to offer conditional fee agreements, commonly referred to as ‘no win, no fee’ deals.
 This allows you to start a claim without having to pay anything upfront, so there is no financial risk to you.

 With a no win, no fee military injury claim, you only have to pay our legal fees if we secure compensation for you.
 Our fees will then be based on a percentage of the damages we win for you, meaning you will always get to keep the majority of your compensation.

 Military injury claims FAQs

 Feeling confused or uncertain about claiming compensation for a military injury?
-We have answered some of the most frequently asked questions about personal injury claims.
+We have answered some of the most frequently asked questions on our personal injury claims page.